rweigel/stats/notes.md

 2. What is the probability that the selected individual has neither type of card?
 3. Describe, in terms of $A$ and $B$, the event that the selected student has a Visa card but not a MasterCard, and then compute the probability of this event.

-Provide both visual "proofs" or mathmatical calculations.
+Provide both visual "proofs" or mathematical calculations.

 <details><summary>Answers:</summary>